StyleSensei/minbuss-nu/README.md

 - Vercel Postgres: Serverless PostgreSQL database for scalability and easy integration
 - Drizzle ORM: For type-safe SQL queries.

+<h4>Cache</h4>

+- Upstash Redis – Used to avoid unnecessary API calls and improve performance.
+We cache both real-time data from Trafiklab and static data from the database.

 <h4>ProtoBuf parser</h4>